sombriks/postman-rpm/README.md

 # Postman rpm script

-Script to proper package postman for linux. use at your own risk
+Script to proper download postman for linux. use at your own risk

 ## Requirements